AdamZhou53/PCA-Analysis-for-ToF-SIMS-data/README.md

 # PCA-Analysis-for-ToF-SIMS-data
 It can generate data analysis reports automatically to explain chemical differences among samples, allowing less experienced researchers to easily understand tricky PCA results.
----
-output:
-  html_document: default
-  pdf_document: default
-  word_document: default
----

 # SIMS-PCA

-Created by Peishi Jiang, modified by Qian Zhao and Cole Welch
+Created by Yadong Zhou ,Endong Jia, Peishi Jiang and Zihua Zhu, modified by Qian Zhao and Cole Welch

 SIMS-PCA is a Python-based library that (1) performs PCA analysis on SIMS experiment data and (2) generates a Word-based report.